-A biologic approach for treating inflammatory bowel diseases (IBD)
+A new biologic approach for treating inflammatory bowel diseases (IBD)

-Inflammatory bowel disease (IBD), mainly ulcerative colitis and Crohn’s disease, are chronic and debilitating diseases of the gastrointestinal tract which affect 1 in every 150 Canadians and an increasing number of children.
-It has been proposed that the chronic inflammation underlying IBD results from an abnormal activation of mucosal immunity stimulated by danger signals (alarmins) or damage associated molecular pattern (DAMP) molecules.
+Inflammatory bowel disease (IBD), mainly ulcerative colitis and Crohn’s disease, are chronic and debilitating diseases that affect 1 in every 150 Canadians and an increasing number of children.
+The chronic inflammation underlying IBD might result from an abnormal activation of the intestine mucosal immunity stimulated by danger signals or damage associated molecular pattern molecules.

-The team of Prof Sévigny has also shown that NTPDase8 is the major ectonucleotidase expressed at the apical surface of the mouse intestinal epithelium.
-Putting in perspective the fact that in the intestinal epithelium, extracellular nucleotides activate P2Y6 can induce and/or amplify an inflammatory response, and that NTPDase8 can control P2Y6 by limiting access to UDP and release adenosine, the research team has used apyrase to mimic the action of NTPDase8 and demonstrated in preliminary experiments that the intra-rectal administration of this enzyme prevented inflammation in the dextran sulfate (DSS) animal model of induced colitis, a model commonly used in IBD research and applicable to human diseases.
+The team of Prof Sévigny has shown that NTPDase8 is the major ectonucleotidase expressed at the apical surface of the mouse intestinal epithelium, and recently demonstrated that the intra-rectal administration of apyrase, an enzyme mimicking the action of NTPDase8, can prevent inflammation in the dextran sulfate (DSS) animal model of induced colitis, a model applicable to human diseases.

-NTPDase8 might provide a biologic solution for treating inflammatory bowel diseases.
+NTPDase8 might provide a "first-in-class" biologic solution for treating inflammatory bowel diseases.

 SOVAR and Université Laval seek a partner for co-development of an enteric formulation of NTPDase8 or commercialization of this technology.

-The laboratory of Dr Sévigny is fully capable of in vitro and in vivo evaluation of compounds and molecules in cellular and animal models of IBD.
+The laboratory of Prof Sévigny is fully capable of in vitro and in vivo evaluation of compounds in cellular and animal models of IBD.